RosettaCommons/demos/public/anchored_design/README.md

 * command lines/option files, and discussion of the options

 Not contained here:
-* A speck of code – this code is intended to be released with whatever Rosetta release accompanies the PLoSone issue.
-The code is all checked in to trunk if you want it in the meantime.
-(Note to Sherriff Doug – once you guys decide on distribution, this can change...)
+* A speck of code – that lives in your Rosetta release.
 * Submission scripts for running jobs.
 I don't know your architecture.
 It's all MPI compatible so it's not hard.

 Sort-of contained here:
 * The raw_documentation directory includes copies of the doxygen-style manual documentation for AnchorFinder, AnchoredDesign and AnchoredPDBCreator.
-These copies are not guaranteed to be up to date; look in developer trunk or your copy of the code instead.
+These copies are guaranteed NOT to be up to date; look in developer trunk or your copy of the code instead.

 Overview
 --------